 MAY AT CLUNY

-May is reckoned to be Cluny’s most glorious month with many plants in bloom along with fantastic scents, wonderful bird song and a terrific show of bluebells set for mid-May.
-Sadly spring is passing very quickly and we reckon we are about a fortnight ahead as a result of the warm weather.
-Cluny is a peaceful place so please take your time going around and enjoy the atmosphere.
+May is reckoned to be Cluny’s most glorious month with many plants in bloom along with fantastic scents, wonderful bird song and a terrific show of native bluebells.
+Cluny is a peaceful place so please take your time going around and enjoy the atmosphere and the Red Squirrels!

 PRIMULAS

-The first candelabra primulas are now in flower.
-The most prolific and found growing even in the gravel, is the orange-yellow P. chungensis.
-Slightly later comes the majestic purple P. pulverulenta along with naturally occurring hybrids of both primulas in orange, pink and pale purple.
-By the middle of the month P. japonica (crimson) and P. bulleyana (orange) are beginning to appear.
+The first candelabra primulas flower from early May.
+The earliest is the orange-yellow P. chungensis but now the most prolific is the majestic purple P. pulverulenta along with naturally occurring hybrids of both primulas in orange, pink and pale purple.
+By the middle of the month P. japonica (crimson) and P. bulleyana (orange) and P. beesiana (purple) are beginning to appear.
 The best area to observe all the damp loving primulas is between nos.
 28 & 29 in an area called ‘the bog’ which literally is as its name implies!
-The bog also provides a home for Trollius sp, Royal Fern and many orchids.
+The bog also provides a home for Trollius species, Royal Fern and many orchids.

 BULBS & TUBERS

 There are approximately 18 varieties of white, red or maroon Trilliums (Wake Robin, Wood Lily) in the garden easily recognised by their 3 leaves, 3 sepals and 3 petals.
 They take many years to reach the large clump sizes you will see here.
 Stalks of last year’s Cardiocrinum giganteum (giant Himalayan Lily) can still be seen with their Venus Flytrap-like seed heads.
 The fresh stalks of the bulbs to flower this year are already growing quickly and have noticeable glossy large heart-shaped leaves.
-Ariseamas or cobra lilies with their flowers hidden within strange-looking striped spathes are dotted throughout the garden.
-A very large clump of Arisaema propinquum (Wallich’s Cobra lily) can be seen opposite the second Sequoiadendron between nos.
-9 & 10.
+They will flower towards the end of June.
+Ariseamas or Cobra lilies have their flowers hidden within strange-looking striped spathes and long “tongues” reach out to attract insects to aid fertilisation.
+A very large clump of Arisaema propinquum (Wallich’s Cobra lily) can be seen opposite the second Sequoiadendron between nos 9 & 10 flowering from mid-May.

 MECONOPSIS - HIMALAYAN POPPIES

-The larger flowered species borne on single stalks in a rich blue is Meconopsis grandis or their hybrids and they are the first blue poppies to flower.
-M. betonicifolia with its beautiful smaller nodding heads in various hues of blue, and also pure white, grows happily in deep leaf mould throughout the garden later in the month.
-Early in May Meconopsis x cookei, a bright plum colour flowers in the top lawn bed.
-Pale yellow M. x sarsonsii and the white M. x Ivory mainly grow in beds in the lawn area.
+The larger flowered species borne on single stalks in rich blue is Meconopsis grandis or their hybrids.
+They are the first blue poppies to flower.
+M. baileyi with its beautiful smaller nodding heads in various hues of blue, and also pure white, grows in deep leaf mould throughout the garden later in the month.
+Early in May Meconopsis x cookei, in a bright plum colour, flowers mainly in pots on the gravel.
+There you will also see a selection of other Meconopsis.

 CLEMATIS